-Producing and maintaining this blog takes a massive amount of time, and it is now my FULL TIME JOB, yes, no kidding, I’m a full time video blogger.
+Producing and maintaining this blog takes a massive amount of time, and has been my FULL TIME JOB since April 2011.
 If you like the blog and want to help support it, there are several ways you can do this:

 1) Buy some of the products from my SHOP

 2) Buy anything from Amazon.com by clicking through here first (I make 6% on every sale, even from 3rd party sellers), and any product, not just those in my store.
 Or use the Amazone search bar on the right below.
 If you buy from amazon regularly, this is a real easy way to donate that costs you nothing!

 3) Buy some of my Merchandise (I only make a few bucks per sale)

 5) Donate Bitcoins: 1KgAGM3BPP6tCAYaVX4trELx3vUTmg4C4x

 6) If you are interested in buying the PCB package DIPtrace, I have an affiliate link that gets me a very large percentage of the retail price.
 Just CLICK HERE before ordering.

 Helping keep the only full time engineering video blogger in the business alive and doing this also ultimately helps others and the industry too!

 If others see that I can do this full time, then that might convince them to produce great content too and have a go at it.
 So thanks for all the support, it helps more than just me!